 Tip: If you don’t feel any resistance, then next time use a finer grind.
 But if there’s too much resistance, use a coarser grind in future.

 Finally: Pour and Enjoy

 It’s important to note that even though you’ve pushed the plunger down; your coffee will continue to brew.
 If you plan on having a second cup, you’d best pour the coffee into a thermos or carafe right away, or you’ll end up with over-extracted, bitter coffee.
 With a French press, it’s always best to make the exact amount of coffee you’re going to drink.

 Tip: don’t drink the last mouthful of your coffee mug as there tends to be grit at the bottom.

 Now you have an idea of how to use a French Press; the next step is to go out (or online) and buy yourself one.
 Of course, there are many products on the market so it can difficult to decide which one works best for you.
 Luckily, you’ll find many options out there that are both affordable and produce an excellent quality brew.

 In summary, the French press is a simple, convenient way to get an excellent tasting cup of coffee.
 Coffee enthusiasts agree that the brew is far more superior than that of the pour-over and drip mechanisms.
 You can completely customize the brew to your taste as you have absolute control over the infusion time.
 It’s also worth pointing out that it’s an environmentally friendly brewing method as well since no filters or plastic pods are used or discarded in the process.
+All of these add up to making these an excellent gift for yourself, or someone you know that loves that perfect morning brew.
 And always remember practice makes perfect!